stennety/mywebsite/_posts/2024-02-20-Experimenting-with-Synthetic-Data-from-Large-Models.md

 ---
 layout: post
-title: Experimenting with Synthetic Data from Large Models
+title: Experimenting with Learning directly from Large Models
-excerpt: Learning from models is surprisingly quick, and speed of experimentation is magical.
-A practical example hackathon project
+excerpt: This is surprisingly quick, and speed of experimentation is magical.
+A practical look at our hackathon project
 ---

 How well can your phone detect that you are, in fact, wearing a helmet?
 This matters for [safety in shared micro-mobility](https://www.captur.ai/case-studies/micromobility-atom-mobility) (alongside parking compliance of course).